How to recognise sexual abuse in autistic children and teenagers

 Help and support for children who have been sexually abused

-- getting professional help for your child
+- get professional help for your child

-- supporting your child in your everyday family life at home.
+- support your child at home.

 Professional support